MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 You have three options for viewing a purchase order:

 - Select a recent PO that you have interacted with.
-- Type in the PO order number, if you know it.
+- Enter a known PO order number.
 - Search for a purchase order based on vendor and date range.

 ### Select a recent purchase order

-From the _Select recent purchase order_ dropdown list, you can see a list of previous orders that you've interacted with.
-You can choose one from the list, and it will load the PO data.
+Go to the **Select recent purchase order** dropdown list to see a list of previous orders that you've interacted with.
+Select a purchase order from the list to load its data.

 ### Enter a purchase order number

-If you know the number of the purchase order you want to view, you can type it in the _Search purchase order number_ field.
+If you know the purchase order number, you can enter it in the **Search purchase order number** field.

-### Search for purchase order
+### Search for a purchase order

 If you haven't interacted with the purchase order, and you don't know the exact number, you can search for a PO.

-1. Select the **funnel icon** to open the purchase order search screen.
-On the screen, you can search by any individual field or a combination of _Purchase Order Number_, _Vendor_, and _Date Range_.
+1. Select the **funnel** to open the purchase order search screen.
+On the screen, you can search by entering information in either the **Order number**, **Vendor**, or **Created from/Created to** field or any combination of the fields.

    :::image type="content" source="media/purchase-order-management/search-po.png" alt-text="The purchase order search screen.":::

 1. Enter your selection criteria in the fields.
 1. Select **Search** to display your results.
 1. Select the PO you would like to see displayed on the PO overview screen.

-## Enter the purchase order number

-If you know the number of the purchase order you want to view, you can type it in the _Search purchase order number_ field.

 ## Create a purchase order